 Instead, why not try an electric shaver or at least try the semi-disposable razors that allow you to change out blades?

 In addition, you can use a natural soap for shaving instead of creams and gels that come in cans.

-My husband likes using this shave soap from MadeOn Hard Lotion, and I use plain soap to shave my legs.
-Using lotion bars instead of liquid lotion that comes in a container also eliminates the need for disposables, as you can reuse the lotion tins.
+My husband likes using shave soap from MadeOn Hard Lotion, and I use plain soap to shave my legs.
+Using lotion bars (also available from MadeOn), instead of liquid lotion that comes in a container also eliminates the need for disposables, as you can reuse the lotion tins.

 We also enjoy using our homemade foaming hand soap that we store in a mason jar soap dispenser.

 While most of us do not use disposable dishes and cups in our home, we can have the tendency to use paper and plastic while out.
 Invest in a few lightweight, non-fancy dishes to use on picnics!

 And instead of buying and throwing away plastic bottles of water, why not use stainless steel or glass alternatives?